Tagline: Inside everyone’s head lurks an Elmer…

 18 | 84 min/86 min (uncut) | Horror

-That being said, Brain Damage is as out there as its protagonist, and still more than qualifies for a place in the bad movie echelons.
-This being Henenlotter, it also has the capacity to deeply offend, a fact punctuated by the reaction of the movie’s crew, who walked out on a scene involving a messy death-by-fellatio, which must have been rather shocking back in 1988, and was one of many scenes cut from both the theatrical and VHS releases.
-Like the director’s gelatinous creation Belail from Basket Case, Aylmer is a monster which thrives on sadism, but is somehow able to underscore events with a vague sense of empathy.
+That being said, Brain Damage is as out there as its protagonist, and still more than qualifies for a place in the bad movie echelons, though, as is the case here, ‘bad movie’ can often mean great.
+This being Henenlotter, Brain Damage also has the capacity to deeply offend, a fact punctuated by the reaction of the movie’s crew, who walked out on a scene involving a messy death-by-fellatio.
+Personally, I found the moment in question rather amusing, amusing in a ‘what in the hell did I just witness?’ kind of way, but it must have been rather shocking back in 1988, and was one of many scenes cut from both the theatrical and VHS releases (though it does exist today).

-By the time we get to meet the little cretin, his glory days are well and truly behind him.
-Aylmer has come into the possession of a juice-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
+By the time we meet our bloodthirsty cretin, his glory days are well and truly behind him.
+Aylmer has come into the possession of a ‘juice’-addicted elderly couple who have learnt to keep him weak by serving him animal brains, just enough to feed their addiction and keep the alien at their mercy.
 All of that changes when Aylmer manages to slip down the plughole and finds himself some less accustomed prey in the neighbouring Brian (Hearst), who is soon enjoying the hallucinatory pleasures of the creature’s juice at the expense of an ever decreasing memory, as well as some rather worrying side effects which threaten to bleed into reality.
 Some of those trippy sequences are inspired, an incredible feat of low-budget chicanery that really put you inside Brian’s drug-addled brain.
 Henenlotter brings a tremendous sense of authenticity to his movies.
-They’re exploitative — unrepentantly so — but despite some intensely peculiar scenarios and gobsmacking instances of sleaze, his movies are strangely relatable, human in the most inhumane sense.
+They’re exploitative — unrepentantly so — but despite some intensely peculiar scenarios and gobsmacking instances of sleaze, they are also strangely relatable, human in the most inhumane sense.

 Like any drug-pusher worth their juice, Aylmer convinces Brian that his life is about to change for the better, but in return he needs feeding, and in his latest victim he has an Earthly carriage for his carnivorous habit.
-All Brian has to do is accept Aylmer’s hallucinatory gift and he will do the rest, an arrangement that goes swimmingly until Brian begins to find unexplained splodges of viscera in his underwear, and the more addicted he becomes to the creature’s juice the more demanding and sadistic it becomes.
+All Brian has to do is accept Aylmer’s hallucinatory gift and he’ll do the rest, an arrangement that goes swimmingly until Brian begins to find unexplained splodges of viscera in his underwear (the results of that earlier scene), and the more addicted he becomes to the creature’s juice the more demanding and sadistic it becomes.
 So insidious are Aylmer’s intentions that it isn’t long before Brian becomes an unwitting accessory to murder, and with the pain far outweighing the pleasure, he finally stands up to Aylmer and decides to go cold turkey, but who will crack first?

-Brain Damage is one of those movies that they just don’t make anymore, the kind conceived during the home video boom that presented directors with an almost lawless canvas, and very few were able to take advantage of that situation quite like Henenlotter.
-These were low-cost, low-risk productions with just enough ingenuity and technical nous to produce something resembling a movie, and Brain Damage is such a unique and wonderful oddity, an independent vision that values creativity above anything else, and in doing so forges the kind of sweet and sour treat that is nothing if not queerly satisfying.
-It is the kind of movie that compels people to label it trash without bothering to give it a second look — I mean, the title alone almost begs you to — but this is a real low-key treasure, one that will thrill and disgust and even marvel from time-to-time.
+Brain Damage is one of those movies they just don’t make anymore, the kind conceived during the home video boom that presented directors with an almost lawless canvas, and very few were able to take advantage of that situation quite like Henenlotter.
+These were low-cost, low-risk productions with that relied almost entirely on out-there charm, and Brain Damage is such a unique and wonderful oddity, an independent vision that values creativity above anything else, and in doing so forges the kind of sweet and sour treat that is nothing if not queerly satisfying.
+Brain Damage is the kind of movie that compels people to label it as trash without bothering to give it a second look — I mean, the title alone almost begs you to — but don’t let the title fool you, this is a real low-key treasure, one that will thrill and disgust and even marvel from time-to-time.

-Along with Basket Case and Frankenhooker, Brain Damage is one-third of schlock master Henenlotter’s delightfully warped, low-budget trilogy, and though this is perhaps the rarest and least known of the three, it is arguably the best of them all.
-Morbid, grimy and starkly hard-hitting in doses, it is also a cleverly conceived satire which dazzles with its bargain-basement artistry and mind-bending practical effects, giving us the most memorable phallic creation this side of the xenomorph.
-This is a cruel, unforgiving monster, but one you would enjoy crooning with next to an open fire (providing you can supply the blood).
+Morbid, grimy and starkly hard-hitting in doses, Brain Damage is also a cleverly conceived satire which dazzles with its bargain-basement artistry and mind-bending practical effects, giving us the most memorable phallic creation this side of the xenomorph.
+Aylmer is a cruel, unforgiving mistress, but one you might enjoy crooning with next to an open fire (providing you can supply the brains).
 There are even times when you feel like petting the little bastard; like all successful serial killers, you kind of dig the vaguely human facade.